Alpha107/Nvidia-Stock-Price-Prediction-Model-using-CNN-and-LSTM/README.md

 ## Project Description

-This project focuses on analyzing Nvidia stock prices to forecast future trends and provide financial insights.
-Leveraging time-series forecasting and clustering techniques, the analysis explores historical data to predict future stock price movements and helps suggest potential saving goals based on market trends.
-The model is designed to aid investors in making data-driven decisions by predicting stock price trajectories and categorizing stock behavior.
+This project aims to predict Nvidia stock prices using advanced deep learning models, including Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM).
+Stock price prediction is a challenging task due to the complex, non-linear nature of financial markets.
+This project demonstrates the application of two prominent deep learning architectures to address this challenge and compares their performance in predicting future stock prices.

+## Overview
+The project leverages historical Nvidia stock price data and builds two models:

+**- CNN Model:**  Captures spatial dependencies in stock price trends and effectively identifies patterns using convolutional layers.

+**- LSTM Model:** Utilizes long-term dependencies and sequential patterns in the data to make predictions.

+The two models are trained on historical stock price data and evaluated using common regression metrics, such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared (R²).

 ## Dataset Information